JdeRobot/RoboticsAcademy/common/console_interfaces/README.md

 # Console Interfaces

-Console interfaces is a python package that provides the hardware abstarction layer for the various sensors and actuators used in the exercises of Robotics Academy.
+Console interfaces is a python package that provides functions that are used in the exercises of Robotics Academy to manage the console.

 - [How to use](#How-to-use)
 - [How to add interfaces](#How-to-add-interfaces)